buildbot/buildbot/master/docs/manual/customization.rst

 - That html code output of the server runs inside AngularJS application.

-  - It will use the CSS of the AngularJS application (including the Bootstrap_ css base).
+  - It will use the CSS of the AngularJS application (including the Bootstrap_ CSS base).
-  - It can use some of the AngularJS directives defined by buildbot UI (currently only buildsummary is usable).
+  - It can use some of the AngularJS directives defined by Buildbot UI (currently only buildsummary is usable).
   - It has full access to the application JS context.

-Here is an example of code that you can use in your master.cg to create a simple dashboard:
+Here is an example of code that you can use in your master.cfg to create a simple dashboard:

+..
+Following code is tested in smokes/master.cfg.
+Please do not make modification here without modifying also that master.cfg!

 .. code-block:: python

     from flask import Flask, render_template

     mydashboardapp = Flask('test', root_path=os.path.dirname(__file__))
-    # this allows to work on the template without having to restart buildbot
+    # this allows to work on the template without having to restart Buildbot
     mydashboardapp.config['TEMPLATES_AUTO_RELOAD'] = True
     @mydashboardapp.route("/index.html")
     def main():